heroku/terraform-provider-heroku/docs/resources/build.md

 * a tarball of source code
 * a directory of source code
-  * use `src/appname` relative paths to child directories within the Terraform project repo (recommended)
+  * use `src/appname` relative paths to subdirectories within the Terraform project repo (recommended)
   * use `/opt/src/appname` absolute or `../appname` relative paths to external directories
   * **avoid ancestor paths that contain the Terraform configuration itself**
     * paths such as `../` will [cause errors during apply](https://github.com/heroku/terraform-provider-heroku/issues/269)

 When running `terraform apply`, if the contents (SHA256) of the source path changed since the last `apply`, then a new build will start.

+🚚 **The complete source must already be present at its `path` when Terraform runs**, so either:
+  * copy/clone/checkout the source to the `path` before Terraform runs, like [this issue's solution](https://github.com/heroku/terraform-provider-heroku/issues/321#issuecomment-926778363)
+  * commit the source code into a subdirectory of the Terraform project repository, so that that it's all cloned together.

 ### Example Usage with Local Source Directory